Do you think accommodating to family and friends is the best way to survive in this world? Are you a people pleaser?

 Our strategy might create other problems.
 We may put in extra time at work and try to please the boss but get passed over for a promotion or discover we’re doing work we’re not enjoying at all.
 We may be very accommodating to family and friends and resent that we’re always the one called upon for help, extra work, or to take care of someone else’s problems.

 Our love life might suffer, too.
 We give and give to our partner, but feel unappreciated or unimportant and our needs and desires aren’t considered.
 We may begin to feel bored, joyless, or mildly depressed.
 We may miss earlier times when we were happier or more independent.
-The anger, resentment, hurt, and conflict we always tried to avoid continue to grow.
+The anger, resentment, hurt, and conflict we always tried to avoid continues to grow.
 Being alone might appear to be a welcome escape from these challenges, but then we’d end up sacrificing our connection to others, which is what we truly want.

 Sometimes, it seems like we have to choose between sacrificing ourselves or sacrificing a relationship.